Ninja-Squad/ninja-squad.github.com/_posts/2021-02-11-what-is-new-angular-11.2.md

 We'll hopefully see faster compilation times in the future releases.

+You can check what's new in the CLI for this v11.2 release in [our other blog post](/2021/02/11/angular-cli-11.2/).
 The next one will be v12.0, and it should include some new features, stay tuned!